wp-plugins/localtime/readme.txt

 **Demo**

-Check out [my blog](http://www.viper007bond.com/) to try it yourself.
-All of the dates and times on my blog are PST (GMT-8 with no DST) but will be displayed in your timezone once the page is fully done loading.
+Check out [one of my sites](http://www.finalgear.com/) to try it yourself.
+All of the dates and times on the site are GMT+0 but will be displayed in your timezone once the page is fully done loading.

 == Installation ==